Ferrari Daytona SP3: Interior

-The SP3 consists of an all-new minimalistic ergonomic interior with carbon fiber dash board with Alcantara finish on top and LED display system for data & telemetry.
-Touch controls mean that drivers can control 80% of the Daytona SP3’s functions without moving their hands, while a 16" curved HD screen relays instantly all driving-related information.
-The steering column also has vertically adjustable to accommodate additional leg room for taller drivers.
-The center console design is inspired from the gated manual transmission design of the classic Ferraris and consists of performance control switch clusters.
+The SP3 consists of an all-new minimalistic ergonomic interior with a carbon fiber dashboard with an Alcantara finish on top and a LED display system for data and telemetry.
+Touch controls mean that drivers can control 80% of the Daytona SP3's functions without moving their hands, while a 16" curved HD screen instantly relays driving-related information.
+The steering column is vertically adjustable to accommodate additional leg room for taller drivers.
+The center console design is inspired by the gated manual transmission design of classic Ferraris and consists of performance control switch clusters.